Gothic Literature: history, themes, and essential books

 No, though they overlap.
 Horror is designed to provoke immediate fear.
 Gothic literature is slower; it builds dread through atmosphere and accumulation rather than shock.
 A Gothic novel may disturb you, but it’s more likely to unsettle than to frighten.
 The fear in Gothic fiction tends to be psychological, historical, and unresolvable.

 The Gothic has a specific preoccupation: the past bearing down on the present.
 Dark or atmospheric fiction can exist without that.
-What distinguishes the Gothic is its investment in inheritance, memory, and the things that refuse to stay buried, whether that is a ghost, a family secret, or something a character carries inside themselves.
+What distinguishes the Gothic is its investment in inheritance, memory, and the things that refuse to stay buried, whether a ghost, a family secret, or something a character carries with them.

 Start with Rebecca by Daphne du Maurier or The Haunting of Hill House by Shirley Jackson.
 Both are psychologically gripping, accessible without being simple, and representative of what the genre does at its best.
 If you want to go further back, Frankenstein holds up better than most readers expect.
-The Gothic Literature Starter Pack has a fuller set of entry points organized by what you’re looking for.
+The Gothic Literature Starter Pack has a fuller set of entry points organized by mood, era, and what you’re already drawn to.

 Yes, and it’s in good shape.
 Mexican Gothic by Silvia Moreno-Garcia reclaims the form through the lens of race and colonial inheritance.
 Tana French’s Dublin Murder Squad novels operate in a Gothic register without being labeled as such.
 There’s a strong current of Gothic influence in contemporary literary fiction, horror, and thriller writing.
-The genre has never stopped evolving because its subject — what we cannot escape from the past — has remained relevant.
+The genre has never stopped evolving.
+Its subject, what we can’t escape from the past, hasn’t stopped being true.